Definition of BIM (Building Information Management)

 This definition of Building Information Modeling in the Handbook of BIM (Eastman, Teicholz, Sacks & Liston 2011) encompasses a lot starting from a technology to embracing the whole construction process.

-Working with others can be a pain point in a project.
+Sharing and utilizing the correct up-to-date data with others can be a pain point in a project.
 According to the NBIMS-US™ Project Committee, “Buildings cost more than they should to design, build and sustain and they take too long to deliver.
 We must do a better job of collaborating between the many stakeholders involved in the building process.”
 In the US, a study by NIST shows that lack of interoperability causes owners an additional cost of 15.8 billion dollars every year.
 The construction industry could definitely benefit from better communication and information management.

-All construction software models and drawings representing a building are not BIM, for example, those models that contain only visual 3D data but no object attributes, or those that allow changes to dimensions in one view but do not automatically reflect those changes in other views.
+All construction software models and drawings representing a building are not BIM, for example, models that contain only visual 3D data but no object attributes, or those that allow changes to dimensions in one view but do not automatically reflect those changes in other views.
 These examples miss the above-mentioned data for supporting the construction, fabrication, and procurement.